SturmEnte/silent-ban/README.md

 }
 ```

 To silently ban a user just put their user id in the "users" array.
-Alternativly you can also define a environment variable called "BANNED_USERS" and put a JSON array in it
+Alternatively you can also define an environment variable called "BANNED_USERS" and put a JSON array in it.